Welcome to today's edition of the Rush 24-7 podcast.

 It's time to hit them hard on the fact that this is serious stuff.

-Did you watch it last night's nerdly?
+Did you watch it last night, Snerdley?

 Do you like it?

-And I said, What do you mean jumping the shark?
+And I said, what do you mean jumping the shark?

-And I said, come on, that's that's pretty accurate portrayal of the kind of commitment we face in these people.
+And I said, come on, that's pretty accurate portrayal of the kind of commitment we face in these people.

-Maybe it's been 24 by any stretch of the imagination.
+It'd be in 24 by any stretch of the imagination.

-In the first place, the Democrats and the drive-by media have done a bang up job of convincing a whole slew of Americans there is no war on terror.
+In the first place, the Democrats and the drive-by media have done a bang-up job of convincing a whole slew of Americans there is no war on terror.

 That was 2001.

-Uh this is 2007, and we're basically five and a half years away from that attack, uh, approximately, and a lot of people have wanted to forget it and have been able to forget it because of the uh lack of an attack, uh, and the the way that the whole Iraq war is being portrayed by the drive-bys and the Democrats is a people, you know, uh uh I I think they're looking at twenty-four now just as a television show.
+And a lot of people have wanted to forget it and have been able to forget it because of the lack of an attack and the way that the whole Iraq war is being portrayed by the drive-bys and the Democrats.

 They're judging it on the base of a television show.

-And we don't show the pictures of it very often.
+It's traumatic, and we don't show the pictures of it very often.

-And uh but you couple that with the way the Democrats and the drive-bys have been talking about the whole business we don't been long in Iraq.
+And you couple that with the way the Democrats and the drive-bys have been talking about the whole business.

 Exactly what I told you Friday.

-We're the big guys, we don't have any excuse for doing what we do.
+We don't have any excuse for doing what we do.

 All of the minorities out there, the smaller nations, they have every reason.